chainflip-io/chainflip-backend/api/bin/chainflip-relayer/README.md

 Parameters:

-- Ingress asset as a camel-case string, eg "Eth" or "Dot".
+- Source asset as a camel-case string, eg "Eth" or "Dot".
 - Egress asset as a camel-case string, eg "Eth" or "Dot".
 - Egress Address in hex.
 Must match the format of the egress asset's chain: 20 bytes for ethereum assets, 32 bytes for polkadot.
 - Relayer Commission in basis points (100th of a percent).